 Through ground-up policy advocacy, EBCLC works to prevent wealth-stripping by state agencies and private corporations.
 We’ve secured many strong statewide protections for low-income consumers, and work through the California Low-Income Consumer Coalition to ensure that consumers have a voice in Sacramento.
 Our groundbreaking bank levy reform legislation, SB-616, passed in October 2019, and sets aside $1,866 in each Californian’s bank account that can’t be taken by a debt collector.

 EBCLC is also a steering member of the Debt Free Justice California coalition, a statewide movement with the goal of eliminating the unjust fines and fees that saddle Californians with debilitating debt.
 In 2018, we released a report, convened stakeholders and authored an ordinance to make Alameda County the nation’s second municipality to abolish criminal justice system fees and discharge the existing debt of almost 100,000 people.
-We are working in coalition now to elevate this victory at the statewide level through the Families Over Fees Act.
+In 2020, we elevated this victory to the statewide level by passing the Families Over Fees Act, which eliminated 23 criminal administrative fees and discharged over $16 billion in existing debt.

 - Abolishing criminal justice system fees in California through the Families Over Fees Act